beginner117/sim-lvdt/Kumar/modules/femm_sim/pipeline_example_models.md

 Below is the code to get the outer coil flux from the magnetic field files(obtained from the above script).
 The outer coil flux should be saved as an '.npz' file to compute the response.
 The mandatory input arguments to save the '.npz' flux files are the offset of the outer coil and the file name

-    import analytical_simulation
-    import sys
-    sys.path.append('path to the directory containing all the modules above')

     compute = analytical_simulation.LVDT('mag_field1.npz')
     flux = compute.outer_flux(0, 'flux_file1')